booskit-codes/PyITAgent/README.md

 ## Developer Notes

-To modify or extend PyITAgent, you can rebuild the executable using PyInstaller with the following settings:
+To modify or extend PyITAgent, you can rebuild the executable using PyInstaller:

 ```
-pyinstaller --onefile --icon=app_icon.ico --add-data "config.ini;." --name PyITAgent main.py
+pyinstaller PyITAgent.spec
 ```

 Feel free to tweak the source code to suit your needs or contribute enhancements.